Portland Vase: Vandalism and reconstruction

 At 3:45 p.m. on 7 February 1845, the vase was shattered by William Lloyd, who, after drinking all the previous week, threw a nearby sculpture on top of the case, smashing both it and the vase.
-He was arrested and charged with the crime of willful damage.
+He was arrested and charged with the crime of wilful damage.
 When his lawyer said that an error in the wording of the act seemed to limit its application to the destruction of objects worth no more than £5, he was convicted instead of the destruction of the glass case in which the vase had sat.
 He was sentenced to either pay a fine of £3 (approximately £350 equivalent in 2017) or spend two months in prison.
 He remained in prison until an anonymous benefactor paid the fine by mail.
 The name William Lloyd is thought to be a pseudonym.
 Investigators hired by the British Museum concluded that he was actually William Mulcahy, a student who had gone missing from Trinity College Dublin.
 Detectives reported that the Mulcahy family was impoverished.
 The owner of the vase declined to bring a civil action against William Mulcahy because he did not want his family to suffer for "an act of folly or madness which they could not control".